savefromgoogle/PokeSensorAPK/README.md

-# PokeMapperAPK
+# PokeSensorAPK
-The official APK download for PokeMapper
+The official APK download for PokeSensor

 # Source
-Get the source at https://github.com/MrPat/PokeMapper
+Get the source at https://github.com/MrPat/PokeSensor